n-demidov/fruit-bounty-game-server/README.md

 ## How to run locally

 In `application.yml` set:
-1. Database environment variables:
+1. Database environment variables*:
 - JDBC_DATABASE_URL
 - JDBC_DATABASE_USERNAME
 - JDBC_DATABASE_PASS

-2. Database environment variables for Spring Boot tests:
+2. Database environment variables* for Spring Boot tests:
 - TEST_JDBC_DATABASE_URL
 - TEST_JDBC_DATABASE_USERNAME
 - TEST_JDBC_DATABASE_PASS

+3. Run Spring Boot application.
+And open the game on http://localhost:5000/app.html

+You can change the port by set `PORT` environment variable or edit it in `application.yml` file.
+By default the port is '5000'.

-For example, you can use use docker for locacl PosgreSQL:
+*Note: you can use docker to run local PosgreSQL instance:
 1. Pull image [https://hub.docker.com/_/postgres/](https://hub.docker.com/_/postgres/)
 2. Run docker container, e.g.: ```docker run --name h-postgres -e POSTGRES_PASSWORD=postgres -p:5432:5432 -d postgres:9.6.4```
 3. Specify environment variable, e.g.:
-   1. JDBC_DATABASE_URL = jdbc:postgresql://192.168.99.100:5432/postgres
+   1. `JDBC_DATABASE_URL` = `jdbc:postgresql://192.168.99.100:5432/postgres`
-   2. JDBC_DATABASE_USERNAME=postgres
+   2. `JDBC_DATABASE_USERNAME` = `postgres`
-   3. JDBC_DATABASE_PASS=postgres
+   3. `JDBC_DATABASE_PASS` = `postgres`

   Note: To use docker on Windows 7 you can setup 'Docker Toolbox' soft.
 Which will start on specific IP which is shown on startup in a console.